-^{}Arsenic is a mineral known to cause cancer in humans at high concentration and is linked to other health effects, such as skin damage and circulatory problems.
+Arsenic is a mineral known to cause cancer in humans at high concentration and is linked to other health effects, such as skin damage and circulatory problems.
 If arsenic is less than or equal to the MCL, your drinking water meets EPA's standards.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water, and continues to research the health effects of low levels of arsenic.

-The nitrate level at Quail Creek is below EPA Standards.
 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
-High nitrate levels in drinking water can cause blue baby syndrome.
+High nitrate levels in drinking water can cause "blue baby syndrome."
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are caring for an infant you should ask advice from your health care provider.
+If you are caring for an infant, and detected nitrate levels are above 5 ppm, you should ask advice from your health care provider.